 These names describe a business, product, or service in a literal way.
 They reference what the business does, sometimes adding a founder’s name or a geographic origin.
 The Container Store.
 The Weather Channel.
 Hotels.com.
 Mike’s Carwash.
 Kentucky Fried Chicken.
 Bank of America.

 On the plus side, these are straight-forward and clear.
 They can help you seem trustworthy, because what you see is what you get.
 The down side is they don’t offer any hints about your brand personality.
-They don’t have a story or emotion embedded in them, which may be a missed opportunity to create a stronger connection with your audience.
-They can also be harder to trademark.
+They don’t have a story or emotion embedded in them.
+This may be a missed opportunity to create a stronger connection with your audience.
+These can also be harder to trademark.

 Creative